Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Abstract

 \section{Abstract}

-Quantum cloud computing is essential for achieving quantum supremacy by utilizing multiple quantum computers connected via an entangling network to deliver high performance for practical applications that require extensive computational resources.
-With such a platform, various clients can execute their quantum jobs (quantum circuits) without needing to manage the quantum hardware and pay based on resource usage.
-Hence, defining optimal quantum resource allocation is necessary to avoid overcharging clients and to allow quantum cloud providers to maximize resource utilization.
-Prior work has mainly focused on minimizing communication delays between nodes using multi-objective techniques.
-Our approach involves analyzing the problem from a game theory perspective.
-We propose a quantum circuit partitioning resource allocation game model (QC-PRAGM) designed to minimize client costs and inter-node communication.
+Quantum cloud computing will play a vital role in achieving quantum supremacy by providing flexible allocation of resources for applications that demand extensive computational power.
+Such a platform allows various clients to run their quantum jobs (quantum circuits) without managing the quantum hardware and to pay based on resource usage.
+Therefore, defining optimal quantum resource allocation is essential to prevent overcharging clients and to help quantum cloud providers maximize resource utilization.
+Our approach involves examining the problem from a game theory perspective.
+We introduce a quantum circuit partitioning resource allocation game model (QC-PRAGM) designed to minimize client costs and inter-node communication.
 This is achieved by solving a convex optimization problem that finds the system’s optimal cost while maximizing the number of local gates within a partition through the selection of the best qubit combinations.
 We demonstrate analytically that clients are charged fairly.
 Additionally, our simulations show that our solutions outperform traditional methods.

-We demonstrate analytically that clients are charged appropriately (with a total cost at most $\frac{4}{3}$ the optimal cost) while optimizing quantum cloud resources.
-Further, our simulations indicate that our solutions perform better than traditional ones in terms of the cost per quantum node, total cost, maximum cost, number of partitions, and number of remote gates.